 - Freelancers often work more flexible hours in order to complete a job as they get paid when the job has been completed

 - Once your busy period is over, you don’t need to keep paying!

 2. White label projects

 If you need a little extra support, a freelancer will often work ‘white label’.
 This means that while you’re sub-contracting the work out to an external source (your freelancer), your brand name remains at the forefront and your customers would be none the wiser that you have hired a freelancer.
 Therefore you can work together under your own brand name.

 A freelancer can work incognito, as though they are an employee and can also liaise directly with your clients should you wish.

 Put your credit card back into your pocket.
 You won’t need it.

-Freelancers often have their own tools for the job and are jam-packed with the most current software, equipment and expensive subscriptions meaning you don’t have to worry about the expense or insurance for any products.
+Often, freelancers will already have their own tools for the job and are jam-packed with the most current software, equipment and expensive subscriptions meaning you don’t have to worry about the expense or insurance for any products.
 This is already taken care of.

 4. Office space not required (unless you want to!)

 A freelancer will have their preferred space to work in already.
 No desk space required.